jasonluther/open-deck/Code/Python/README.md

 ### Additional information

 You must plug the Open Deck directly into the Mac, not a USB hub.
 You'll be prompted to allow the device to connect.
 After it has been authorized, it will work from a USB hub.
-(DOUBLE CHECK)